Tips on Home Generators

 - Customer's Standby Generation Installations (From OPPD's Meter Specifications Manual.)

-- Permanent Installation of a larger generator set may require a concrete foundation support the engine and generator.
+- Permanent installation of a larger generator set may require a concrete foundation to support the engine and generator.

 - To allow a home generator set to provide power through the house electrical distribution system, a transfer switch must be installed.
 The transfer switch (also called a throw-over switch) allows the electrical load to be connected to either the generator supply or utility supply, but prevents simultaneous connection.
 NOTE: Severe consequences will result if a transfer switch is not used when connecting a standby generator.
 Among other things, simultaneous connection can cause the generator to backfeed onto OPPD's distribution system, resulting in an unsafe condition that could damage equipment or electrocute line crews working on de-energized lines.

 - Transfer switches are available in either manual or automatic operation.

 - Transfer switches should always be rated to carry the larger of the maximum full load of the residence or the full output of the standby generator.

 - Here are a few of the important functions related to transfer switches: